lingsitu1290/100-days-of-code/log.md

 ### Day 0: June 18, 2017
 ##### Introduction to Celery, Crontab, and Tar

 **Today's Progress**: Got a simple Celery Python application up and gained a better understanding of how cron works.
-Also learned tar commands and crontab to schedule period backup files.
+Also learned tar commands and crontab to schedule periodic backup files.

 **Thoughts:** Cron was one of those things that has been on my list of things to learn since forever!
 The last time I tried to learn it (almost a year ago), it was way over my head.
-I am happy I finally got to it this time around as things made more sense.
+I am happy I finally got to it this time around.
 Today most of the work was spent on installing and configuring.

 **Link to resources:**
 1. [Crontab and Tar Files](https://www.youtube.com/watch?v=hGqjM9Wz-pU)